Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

     In a spectacular case of "this won't backfire at all," the Elves of Tahdenvalta developed Cordite to counter Londiniers during the Great Split.
 The plan?
 Create a weapon deadly to those *not* connected to the Weave.
 The result?
 Londiniers promptly stole the tech, reverse-engineered it, and now they're the only ones who can actually use it properly.
 Great job, Elves.

+## Special Rules

+Firearms has additional rules as follow:

 ### Special Rule 1: Lack of proficiency

 While operating a firearm is simple enough—point, pull, bang—using it well requires suppressing your innate magical essence, something few can manage.
 If your character **lacks proficiency with Firearms**, attacking using a Firearms gives you the following effect: